Nettoor

 Nettoor (also spelled as Nettur aka Tirunettur) is a region in the city of Kochi.
-It is around 5 km from Vytilla Junction and around 8 km from Ernakulam Junction Railway Station.
-Nettoor is located on Panangad Island and is a part of Maradu Municipality.
+It is around 5 km from Vytilla and around 8 km from Ernakulam Junction Railway Station.
+Nettoor is located on Panangad, Kochi and is a part of Maradu Municipality.

 Tirunettur Railway Station on Kochi-Alappuzha railway line is situated on the northern end of Nettoor.
 Both NH 66 and NH 966B passes through Nettoor.

 Education

 There are six educational institutions in Nettoor.
 Saraswati Vilasam Upper Primary (SVUP) school and Raman Master memorial LP school are two schools located here, which are affiliated to the Kerala State Education Board.
 There are, also, three schools, Mahallu, St. Maria Goretti and Holy Angels public school, which are affiliated to Central Board of Secondary Education (CBSE).
 Govt.
 ITI Maradu is situated at Nettoor, near SVUP school and Trika temple.